atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 : curbed or painted area outside the vehicular path provided to control and direct traffic movement into the proper lane for its direction.
 May also serve as a refuge island for *[pedestrians](http://www.access-board.gov/prowac/commrept/part3-01.htm#ped)*.

 Cluster
-:two or more similar *[pedestrian](http://www.access-board.gov/prowac/commrept/part3-01.htm#ped)*-related elements located in close proximity in the *[public right-of-way](http://www.access-board.gov/prowac/commrept/part3-01.htm#prw)*.
+: two or more similar *[pedestrian](http://www.access-board.gov/prowac/commrept/part3-01.htm#ped)*-related elements located in close proximity in the *[public right-of-way](http://www.access-board.gov/prowac/commrept/part3-01.htm#prw)*.

 Contrast
 : (See [*Visual Contrast*](http://www.access-board.gov/prowac/commrept/part3-01.htm#vc).)